dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 }
 ```

-> Defining ` "pragma": "m"` within the Babel `plugins` is critical to help Mithril work with JSX!
+> Defining ` "pragma": "m"` within the Babel `plugins` is critical to help Mithril work with JSX.
+As described in the [Babel documentation for `pragma`](https://babeljs.io/docs/plugins/transform-react-jsx/#pragma), `pragma` is a `string` that defaults to `React.createElement`; therefore, we need to replace it with our `m` function to compile JSX expressions.

 Next in the agenda, we are going to scaffold the `index.html`.
 Open it up and paste the following: